13thdemarch/g7-7588-hackintosh/README.md

 <summary><strong>Dell G7 7588 Post-Install Script</strong></summary>
 </br>

 * Move `Post-Install` folder to `Desktop` and run after you're already finished installing macOS.
-It will help to fix the output and input audio when you plug 3.5mm headphone/headset/external speaker in, and disable hibernation for enhancing sleep.
+It will help to fix the output and input audio when you plug 3.5mm headphone/headset/external speaker in and improve sleep.

 </details>